xueyuanj/gibbon_tree/README.md

 ##
 ##
-For the purpose of parallel process, the same scripts are running simultaneously for each sample (individual)
+For the purpose of parallel processing, the same scripts are running simultaneously for each sample (individual)

 The SRX IDs are in srxfile.name